kevfev/AutomanPy/README.md

 # this is temporary, in future client will automatically handle shutdown
 a._shutdown()

+# The estimation may be a confident estimate, a low confidence estimate
+# or the task did not complete because it went over budget
 if(estim.isEstimate()):
 	print("Outcome: Estimate")
 	print("Estimate low: %f high:%f est:%f "%(estim.low, estim.high, estim.est))